 “Obviously, coming to Liverpool is always going to be a difficult game.
 We know that, and in the end, I think a draw was probably a fair result.
 To come away with a point is a positive result.

-United are now unbeaten in their last five outings, and with a Europa League test at home to Fenerbahce approaching before a top-flight trip to Chelsea and a Manchester derby in the League Cup at Old Trafford, Rooney believes United can create “the start of something special” should they stretch their streak.
+United is now unbeaten in its last five outings and, with a Europa League test at home to Fenerbahce approaching before a top-flight trip to Chelsea and a Manchester derby in the League Cup at Old Trafford, Rooney believes United can create “the start of something special” should the club stretch its streak.

 "Then we’ve got Chelsea and City.
 It is good for us to have those games in this period and if we can come out of them with positive results, it can be the start of something for us this season.”